DeltaVCode/cr-dotnet-401d1/Class33/lab/README.md

 Write mount/enzyme tests for end to end testing

-## Stretch Goal
+## Stretch Goals

-- Add a "loading" indicator or icon in the Headers/Results area when the user submits the form
-- Replace it with the results when they come in
+Add support for all REST methods

+- **GET** a single record by ID
+- **DELETE** a single record by ID
+- **PUT** a single record by ID
+  - Requires the addition of a text area where you can type in the JSON body for the update
+- **POST** to create a new record
+  - Requires the addition of a text area where you can type in the JSON body for the new record

 ## Assignment Submission Instructions